Skip to content

 The French Energy and Climate Strategy also sets targets for 2030 and 2035, but only a target for each period, rather than a range as in the case of photovoltaics and onshore wind.
 The 2030 target is 4 GW, which is lower than the PPE2 target for 2028.
 The target for 2035 is 18 GW, which requires a massive acceleration of onshore wind connections in the period 2030-2035, with an average of 700 MW per month.
 This 2035 target is at the upper end of the Futurs énergétiques 2050 scenario corridor.

-According to the data and statistical studies of the Ministry of Ecological Transition, 1.48 GW of offshore wind power was installed at the end of the first quarter of 2024.
+According to the data and statistical studies of the Ministry of Ecological Transition, 1.48 GW of offshore wind power was installed at the end of the third quarter of 2024.
 The first French offshore wind farm off the coast of Saint-Nazaire with 80 wind turbines was inaugurated in September 2022.
 In January 2023, the Saint-Nazaire offshore wind farm produced more than 180,000 MWh.
 In May 2023, the installation phase of a second offshore wind farm began in the sea off Brittany, more precisely in the Bay of Saint-Brieuc.
 The wind farm consists of 62 wind turbines with a total capacity of 496 MW.
 This consists of 71 wind turbines with a total capacity of 497 MW.
 The Fécamp wind farm was also commissioned in 2023.

 In his Belfort speech, dated February 10, 2022, French President Emmanuel Macron announced that he wanted to achieve 40 GW of installed offshore wind capacity by 2050.
 Reaching such a target would mean connecting an additional 400 MW every quarter, slightly less than the 480 MW of the Saint-Nazaire offshore wind farm, under the additional assumption that the low target of the PPE in 2028 will be reached on time.
 However, this target is currently not legally binding.